kateefly/kateefly.github.io/_posts/2017-04-06-jekyll-install.markdown

 Liquid is a templating engine.
 You'll notice when it's in use from the curly braces it uses.

 #### [Markdown](https://daringfireball.net/projects/markdown/basics)
 Markdown is a text to HTML converter.
-Jekyll lets you write your pages in Markdown and/or classic HTML.
+Jekyll lets you write your pages in Markdown and/or classic HTML

 Markdown allows you to encode a page in way that is a bit simpler than HTML (no need to close out brackets for example).
 For example of how this looks, take look at how this page is encoded:
 {% endhighlight %}